 Syntax Checker

-The software includes a syntax checker that checks for basic syntax errors and warnings in the STEP file related to missing or extra attributes, incompatible and unresolved entity references, select value types, illegal and unexpected characters, and other problems with attributes.
+The syntax checker checks for basic syntax errors and warnings in the STEP file related to missing or extra attributes, incompatible and unresolved entity references, select value types, illegal and unexpected characters, and other problems with attributes.
 Syntax checking might help you diagnose errors when importing STEP files into CAD software.
 STEP file errors should be fixed to ensure that the file conforms to the STEP schema and can interoperate with other software.

 Testing STEP Implementations